dimitri/pgcopydb/docs/ref/pgcopydb_copy-db.rst

   This option causes ``DROP TABLE`` and ``DROP INDEX`` and other DROP commands to be used.
 Make sure you understand what you're doing here!

+--no-owner

+  Do not output commands to set ownership of objects to match the original database.
+By default, ``pg_restore`` issues ``ALTER OWNER`` or ``SET SESSION AUTHORIZATION`` statements to set ownership of created schema elements.
+These statements will fail unless the initial connection to the database is made by a superuser (or the same user that owns all of the objects in the script).
+With ``--no-owner``, any user name can be used for the initial connection, and this user will own all the created objects.

 Environment
 -----------